Welcome to Mrs. Abel's Math Class Website.

 course, and that you can hardly wait to leave.
 Even if this is your true feeling, please don’t hurt my feelings by letting me

 Is this good for anything?
 Or When are we ever going to use this?
-Math, especially geometry, pre-calculus and calculus, has a phenomenal array of applications.
+Every branch of math has a phenomenal array of applications.
 While there may be some specific applications that you personally will never use, many of

 them will be handy in the future.
 Either way, you will definitely benefit from practicing pattern recognition and mathematical thinking.